 At St Filumena’s Catholic Primary School we want every child to be happy and enthusiastic learners of Design and Technology, and to be eager to achieve their very best in order to fulfil their God-given talents.
 We firmly believe that the recipe for success is high quality first-wave teaching in Design and Technology, which is central to the life of our happy, caring school.

-- All children will study Design and Technology for 30 minutes per week.
+All children will study Design and Technology for one hour per week.

 Scheme of Learning

 At St.Filumena’s we identify that D&T does not follow a linear learning process.
 Therefore, our curriculum enables a constantly evolving learning process where children are able to generate ideas, create prototypes, investigate existing products and evaluate throughout.

 In Design and Technology, children will develop planning and communication skills, including presenting ideas, produce meaningful and quality products and be reflective of their processes and outcomes.

 The Scheme of Learning follows the National Curriculum.
 It allows for appropriate sequencing and aims to secure long-term memory as well as the enjoyment of learning in Design and Technology.

 We take inspiration from the D&T Association, using their 'products on a page' to form the basis of our planning.
 Each project involves practical application of the skills with meaningful and interesting contexts